 Co operative Bank : Redemption Statement Request

-Every week we get asked where a firm can retrieve a redemption statement from Co operative Bank.
+Every month we receive enquiries as to where a solicitor can retrieve a redemption statement from Co operative Bank.
 The purpose of this page is to assist in supplying contact information for Co operative Bank in terms of knowing where to apply for a redemption statement.
 We are not Co operative Bank

 Before proceeding, please describe yourself